 What is Sharpe Ratio?

-The Sharpe Ratio formula measures the risk-adjusted return of a portfolio by dividing the excess returns by the standard deviation of the portfolio returns.
+The Sharpe Ratio is the risk-adjusted return of a portfolio measured by dividing the excess return by the standard deviation of the portfolio.

 The Sharpe ratio evaluates the risk-adjusted performance of an investment portfolio by determining the excess return received for the extra risk/volatility associated with a riskier portfolio.